Information

 USAF who are the matriculation board in South Africa provided requirements for three options through which the American High School Diploma can be obtained for admission to a South African University.

-- Option 1: Obtain Dipoma through institute accredited by USAF approved accreditation body
+Obtain Diploma through institute accredited by USAF approved accreditation body.